jkat718/project5/README.md

 		- input for image
 		- input for previous project
 		- submit and cancel buttons
+### Choreography:
+The goal of the website is to get the user to input their information into the database.
+There are two ways that the website can achieve this:
+- By directing the user to the form page directly from the index page.
+This is meant for fellow csc 174 students that are familiar with the project, and wish to get to the form quickly
+- By going through and scrolling all the way down in the f-layout list page.
+This is meant for individuals that aren't familiar with the project, and may need to see examples of what a typical student card showcase card looks like before creating one for themselves.
 ## Visual Designer Notes:

 ## Technician Notes:
 - Image submissions are uploaded to the bluehost directory, and are referened with links in the student pages

 ## TODO:
-- [] included a new data entry form page in the website
+- [X] included a new data entry form page in the website
-- [] link to data entry form is explained
+- [X] link to data entry form is explained
-- [] Choreography, ontology, and taxonomy
+- [X] Choreography, ontology, and taxonomy
 - [] implemented a css framework
 - [] customized css framework with an override css file
 - [] design of form page follows CRAP and visual design principles